-Project Priority Lead agency Comment Next Steps Automatic Exchange of Information / Common Reporting Standard Medium IRD From 1 April 2018 to 30 June 2018, reporting financial institutions will submit their AEOI reporting to IRD for the tax year ending 31 March 2018.
+Project Priority Lead agency Comment Next Steps will carve out these derivative-related claims from general moratoria on claims that apply in statutory management and voluntary administration; and will ensure that when these derivatives counterparties enforce their security interest over posted margin, their claim ranks ahead of other potential claims under the Companies Act 1993 and the Personal Property Security Act 1999.
+Automatic Exchange of Information/ Common Reporting Standard (AEOI/CRS) Medium IRD From 1 April 2018 to 30 June 2018, reporting financial institutions will submit their AEOI reporting to IRD for the tax year ending 31 March 2018.
 30 September 2018 is the final date for IRD to exchange information with other reportable jurisdictions for the reporting period ending 31 March 2018.
 In June NZBA issued media releases on the freezing/closure of bank accounts, in line with AEOI requirements.
-Those media releases can be found here and here .
-NZBA will continue to engage with IRD during the initial reporting period to help ensure industry concerns and suggestions on implementation are taken on-board.
+Those media releases can be found here and here.
+NZBA will continue to engage with IRD during the reporting periods to help ensure industry concerns and suggestions on implementation are taken on-board.
 Review of mortgage bond collateral standards Medium RBNZ On 17 November 2017 RBNZ published a consultation paper proposing an enhanced mortgage bond standard aimed at supporting confidence and liquidity in the financial system.
 The consultation paper can be found here .
 A summary of submission can be found here .
 RBNZ will continue to engage with industry over the coming months.
-The policy is expected to be finalised in the second half of 2018.
-RBNZ Review of Outsourcing Policy Medium RBNZ In February 2017 RBNZ published the final policy decisions for the revised outsourcing policy.
-Alongside the final decisions, RBNZ also published a summary of submissions and Regulatory Impact Statement .
-In March 2017 RBNZ published the exposure draft of the revised NZBA will continue to monitor the implementation of the outsourcing policy.
+The policy is expected to be finalised in late 2018.